 Wage Replacement Benefits

 If you cannot work because of your injury or illness, you may be entitled to wage replacement benefits.
-These benefits can replace a portion of your lost wages.
+These benefits typically replace two-thirds of your lost wages.

-If you are killed in a workplace accident, your surviving spouse and dependent children may be entitled to death benefits.
+If you lose a family member to a workplace accident, you may be entitled to death benefits.
 These benefits can help with funeral costs and replace some lost income.